cburkins/leankit/README.md

 The following Node.js libraries are required

+- async (via " npm install --save async")
+- columnify
+- config-ini-parser
 - leankit-client
+- moment
+- optimist
 - prompt
-- optimist
 - sprintf-js
-- async (via " npm install --save async")
+- synchronize
+- yargs

 You can install all of them with this simple command